 - Early Morning: beach games

-- Parents will often bring their kids to West Sands for sunrise beach games and maybe even a sea dip to kick off the day.
+- Parents will often bring their kids to the beach for sunrise beach games and maybe even a sea dip to kick off the day.

 - Wherever academic kids are told to meet, you’ll want to be on time-- parents might give you extra tasks or consequences if you're late (or early).

 - Parents often spend a lot of time and money to make Raisin a fun experience for their academic kids, so remember to bring them a gift!

 - Late Morning: shower and breakfast

 - If you’ve gone in the sea, you’ll probably have a chance to go home or back to your parents’ house to shower, dry off, and warm up.

 - If you stop at home, you might grab breakfast from halls or your kitchen, or your parents might prepare breakfast for you at their house.>